-The preparation of the report forms part of the 'Understanding the Markets for Western Rock Lobster' initiative, which is being undertaken by WRL with funding provided through the Industry Partnership Agreement with the Fisheries Research and Development Corporation.
+The preparation of the report forms part of project '2022-060 Understanding the Economics and Markets of the Western Rock Lobster industry' which is being undertaken by WRL with funding provided through the Industry Partnership Agreement with the Fisheries Research and Development Corporation.

 WRL would like to thank members of the TACC Committee for their input during the preparation of this report.
-The TACC Committee brings together representatives from along the western rock lobster value chain, including fishers, processors, and international marketers, along with fisheries scientists and managers, and independent experts.
+The TACC Committee brings together representatives from along the Western Rock Lobster value chain, including fishers, processors, and international marketers, along with fisheries scientists and managers, and independent experts.